djbpitt/collatexInstallation/collatex-installation.md

 #### Installing graphviz on MacOS

+The easiest way to install graphviz on MacOS is by downloading a dmg file from <http://www.ryandesign.com/graphviz/>.
+Choose the most recent stable version for your Mac hardware.
+You probably have an Intel machine, but you can verify by clicking on the little apple in the upper left corner of your screen and selecting <q>About this Mac</q>.

-The easiest way to install graphviz on MacOS is with *ports*, and if you already have ports installed, you can type just:
+As an alternative to the dmg, you can install graphviz using *ports*.
+If you already have ports installed, you can type just:

     port install graphviz

 If you don’t have ports installed, you’ll need to install it, and it requires the installation of Apple’s Xcode and the Xcode Command Line Tools first.
-Instructions and download links are at <https://www.macports.org/install.php>.
+Instructions and download links for these resources are at <https://www.macports.org/install.php>.

 In addition to graphviz itself, you also need to install Python support for graphviz, which you can do with: